A Visitor Guide

 Zahara de la Sierra

-Is an incredible small hilltop white town with a strong sense of community that is heartwarming.
+It is a small, incredible hilltop white town with a heartwarming sense of community.
 The valley around Zahara de la Sierra is breathtaking, and the views alone are worth the trip up to narrow roads to reach the town.
-There is Castle perched above the village as if watching over its residents.
+A Castle is perched above the village as if watching over its residents.
 You can choose from many restaurants and bars in town.
-Walking the city is a challenge due to the steep streets, but take your time and take it all in.
+Walking the city is challenging due to the steep streets, but take your time and take it all in.
 Our visit there came on Halloween, the day before All Saints Day.
 The town residents were in the process of decorating the graves of their loved ones in the most elegant and elaborate floral displays.
-It felt very personal and meaningful to observe this annual ritual that honored those who passed before them.
+Observing this annual ritual that honored those who passed before them felt personal and meaningful.
 The cemetery was lovely and had the best views the town offered.

 Spain is a country with incredible diversity and wonder.
-The White Towns of Andalucia is one of the gems of this beautiful and fascinating country.
+The White Towns of Andalucia are one of the gems of this beautiful and fascinating region of Spain.
 It is a perfect fit with a visit that includes Cordoba, Granada, Malaga, and Seville.
 It was part of our two-week road trip to Portugal and Spain.
-We were so intrigued we do plan to visit again, giving the region at least three days.
+We were so intrigued we plan to visit again, giving the region at least three days.

 Check out the Official Tourism site for Setenil de las Bodegas